 How does a hotel booking app work

 At the core of any online hotel business is a booking engine.
-It ensures data accessibility.
+When you build a hotel booking app, it ensures data accessibility.
 But its primary role is syncing the data across various distribution channels.

 A hotel keeps all the relevant business information in a database: